How to qualify digital identity verification companies

 Ekata uses these two data assets, along with sophisticated machine learning capabilities, to power our global APIs and SaaS solution.
 Having access to both the Ekata Identity Graph and the Ekata Identity Network provides you with a comprehensive view of your customers’ digital identity and its associated risk.

-“With the help of Ekata’s tools we were able to successfully migrate to a completely new fraud solution in the middle of a very hectic year.
+“With the help of Ekata’s identity verification software we were able to successfully migrate to a completely new fraud solution in the middle of a very hectic year.
 The coverage and accuracy of the information Ekata provides ensured our new fraud models had what they needed, allowed us to effectively QA the results and confidently launch during a turbulent time for the travel industry.” – Drayton Williams, Fraud Investigation Manager, Flighthub